noawe-boi/NoahsObsidianSync/Physics FA1 Grade 11.md

 ##### Describe how the relationship between frequency and harmonic number was established (using the formula and fine-tuning by ear).
 The frequency of each harmonic was the dependent variable and first estimated using the equation $f=(273\pm5.75)n$

-This initial value was then fine tuned to become or confirmed to be the harmonic through listening to the pipe with one ear and determining at what frequencies it sounded loudest.
-By plotting the desired harmonic of the pipe that the frequency being played corresponds with on the x axis and the current frequency being played on the y axis, the gradient of the graph corresponds with the relationship between each harmonic and the frequency of it.
+This initial value was then fine-tuned to become or confirmed to be the harmonic through listening to the pipe with one ear and determining at what frequencies it sounded loudest.
+By plotting the desired harmonic of the pipe that the frequency being played corresponds with on the x-axis and the current frequency being played on the y-axis, the gradient of the graph corresponds with the relationship between each harmonic and the frequency of it.

  ##### *Present the derived equation for sound wave speed.*